kevincastejon/js-raspberrypi-tm1637/readme.md

     tm.show("1337",true);   // 13:37
 ```

-You can add a callback function as a third parameter to be called when the LCD is ready to display a new message
+You can add a callback function as a third parameter to be called when the LCD has displayed the message
 ```
     tm.show("1337",true,()=>{console.log("done")});
 ```